 Today's world is digital, data is raising like population and you have to identify different customer in term of market opportunity, their risk and profit for bank.

 Of course, statistics play a key role in this situation.
-Following are the different model approach for the retail banking ... read more...
+Following are the different model approach for the retail banki... read more...

 Forecasting is a common technique used in several companies to make predictions for the future.
 There are multiple methods of forecasting such as time series forecasting, multivariate forecasting, etc. In each of these methods there are techniques such as Moving Average (MA), ARIMA, ARMA, ARCH, GARCH, etc.